joeshull/what_the_fish_betta/README.md

 # What The Fish (Betta)

-An exploration in image classification using Logistic Regression
+An exploration in image classification using Logistic Regression to classify "Fish" and "Non-Fish" images.

 	Tools: [Python, Pandas, Numpy, Python Image Library, SKLearn]